Shape My Face: Registering 3D Face Scans by Surface-to-Surface Translation: Experimental evaluation: Registration

 \paragraph{Training and test set}

-We visualize the error distribution on the subsets of the training and test sets in Figure \ref{fig:boxplots}.
-Figure \ref{fig:box_smf_smf_plus} provides box plots of the distribution of the median surface error per scan for SMF and SMF+.
-On both the training and test sets, the models exhibit typically low error, with a pronounced skew of the median towards lower values ($0.269\mathrm{mm}$ for SMF and $0.252\mathrm{mm}$ for SMF+), and few flying outliers.
-On the training set, the median (per scan) error distributions of SMF and SMF+ appear very similar, with a slight advantage to SMF+.
+We visualize the error distribution on the subsets of the training and test sets in Figures \ref{fig:boxplots}.
+On both the training and test sets, the models exhibit typically low error, with a pronounced skew of the mean towards lower values ($0.306\mathrm{mm}$ for SMF and $0.297\mathrm{mm}$ for SMF+).
+On the training set, the mean (per scan) error distributions of SMF and SMF+ appear very similar, with a slight advantage to SMF+.
 On the test set, however, SMF+ displays significantly lower values at the quartiles and a tighter distribution, suggesting the addition of the MeIn3D and 4DFAB datasets was effective in reducing the generalization gap and the variance of the model.

 \paragraph{BU-3DFE and 3DMD}